Succession to the French throne: The House of Orléans

 The House of Orléans took the throne in defiance of the principles of the Capetian dynasty, and could be viewed as a separate institution altogether.

 Upon his accession to the throne, Louis Philippe assumed the title of King of the French – a title already adopted by Louis XVI in the short-lived Constitution of 1791.
 Linking the monarchy to a people instead of a territory (as the previous designation King of France and of Navarre) was aimed at undercutting the legitimist claims of Charles X and his family.

 By an ordinance he signed on 13 August 1830, the new king defined the manner in which his children, as well as his sister, would continue to bear the surname "d'Orléans" and the arms of Orléans, declared that his eldest son, as Prince Royal (not Dauphin), would bear the title Duke of Orléans, that the younger sons would continue to have their previous titles, and that his sister and daughters would only be styled Princesses of Orléans, not of France.

 The government of Louis Philippe grew increasingly conservative over the years.
 After ruling for 18 years, the 1848 wave of revolutions reached France and overthrew Louis Philippe.
 The king abdicated in favor of his nine-year-old grandson, Philippe, Count of Paris.
 The National Assembly initially planned to accept young Philippe as king, but the strong current of public opinion rejected that.
 On 26 February, the Second Republic was proclaimed.

 House of Bonaparte

-First French Empire
+First Empire

 Napoléon Bonaparte (1769–1821) came to power by a military coup on Nov 10, 1799.
 The regime he put in place was headed by three Consuls, and he was the First Consul.
 He became Consul for Life in 1802, and then transformed the regime into a hereditary monarchy in 1804.
 The rules of succession as set down in the constitution are: